quickwit-oss/quickwit/.github/ISSUE_TEMPLATE/tutorial_request.md

 **My Request**
 <!--
 👋 Hello!
-Please let us know what kind of content would you like to see.
+Please let us know what kind of content would you like to us to add.
 Include as many details as possible to your request.
 Feel free to add external links for our reference.
 Let us know if you would like to help so we do it together!